taskcluster/azure-entities/README.md

   * `EncryptedJSON`
   * `EncryptedSchema(s)` -- JSON matching the JSON schema `s`

+Note that all entity types have a maximum stored size of 256k.
+Do not store values of unbounded size in a single row.

 #### Keys

 The `partitionKey` and `rowKey` options are used to describe how the Azure